cop1000/actions-hello-world/responses/e-make-exec.md

+Almost there!
 Your script is present, but it's not executable.

-Activity: Make your script executable

-Assuming you've only worked on the web UI, and not locally until now:
+Assuming you've only worked on the web UI, and not locally until now, follow the below instructions:
 1. Fire up your favorite shell.
 1. Clone the repository:
     ```shell